top of page

 Chez Quis – Full Serve Restaurant

 The Chicago elite may dine here but don’t let that scare you off – so does Ferris Bueller!
-We proceed past the fancy brick exterior, draped elegantly with ivy and wrought iron, to the loveable stuffy interior of the restaurant.
-There, we have to contend with the snobbiest of waiters in order to secure a table and order some food.
+Guests proceed past the fancy brick exterior, draped elegantly with ivy and wrought iron, to the loveably stuffy interior of the restaurant.
+There, guests have to contend with the snobbiest of waiters to secure a table and order some food.
 Potted ferns and exorbitant floral arrangements accentuate the pristinely white-walled restaurant while the large wall paintings depict the snobbiest subjects imaginable.
 Guests won’t be able to help laughing at the ridiculous entrees on the menu, like pancreas, or at the fussy, condescending waiters who always keep things lively.

 Flower Shop – Façade